TaxLimit/BeautyServices/README.md

 The Users can reserve dates ( multiple users can reserve the same dates ) , they can view their reservations and cancel them if neeeded.

-Guests are free to view all available services and see available times, but they need to login before they can reserve ( auth prevents it )
+Guests are free to view all available services , filter by category and search for specific services and see available times, but they need to login before they can reserve ( auth prevents it )